IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 - Nikita D: Floating drug delivery system.
 Journal of Current Pharmaceutical Research 2011; 7(1): 6-20.

 - Shreeraj S, Pratik U, Darsh P and Jinal S: In-situ gel: A Novel approach of gastroretentive drug delivery.
-Asian Journal of Biomedical and Pharmaceutical Sciences 2012; 2(8): 01-08.
+Asian J of Biomedical and Pharmaceutical Sci 2012; 2(8): 01-08.

 - Jayswal B, Yadav V, Patel K, Patel B and Patel P: Formulation and evaluation of floating in-situ gel based gastro retentive drug delivery of cimetidine.
-International Journal for Pharmaceutical Research Scholars 2012; 1(2).
+International J for Pharmaceutical Res Scholars 2012; 1(2); 327-337.

 - Rishad R, Chhagan N, Dashrath M and Nurudin P: Development of a novel floating in-situ gelling system for stomach specific drug delivery of the narrow absorption window drug baclofen.
 Iranian Journal of Pharmaceutical Research 2010; 9(4): 359-368.

-- Sapra P, Patel D, Soniwala M and Chavda J: Development and optimization of in situ periodontal gel containing levofloxacin for the treatment of periodontal diseases.
-Journal of Scientific and Innovative Research 2013; 2(3): 608-627.
+- Sapra P, Patel D, Soniwala M and Chavda J: Development and optimization of in-situ periodontal gel containing levofloxacin for the treatment of periodontal diseases.
+J of Scientific and Innovative Research 2013; 2(3): 608-27.

-- Asija R, Patel N, Shah S, Asija S and Barupal A: Sustain ophthalmic delivery of levofloxacin from a pH triggered in-situ gelling system.
-International Research Journal of Pharmacy 2012; 3(4).
+- Asija R, Patel N, Shah S, Asija S and Barupal A: Sustain ophthalmic delivery of levofloxacin from a pH-triggered in-situ gelling system.
+International Research Journal of Pharmacy 2012; 3(4): 273-276.

-- Akhani J and Modi C: Formulation development and evaluation of in-situ gel for vaginal drug delivery of antifungal drug.
-An International Journal of Pharmaceutical Sciences, Pharma Science Monitor 2014 Sup-1, 5(2).
+- Akhani J and Modi C: Formulation development and evaluation of in-situ gel for vaginal drug delivery of the antifungal drug.
+An Inter J of Pharmaceutical Sciences, Pharma Science Monitor 2014; S-1, 5(2): 343-364,

 - Tortora GH and Derrickson B: Principle of anatomy and physiology, Wiley International, Edition 11th, 902-940.